Last updated on December 7th, 2020 at 11:27 am

 The Deering Estate is not as ostentatious as Vizcaya and unlike Vizcaya, it lacks its original furnishings.
 Yet, the Deering Estate has a magic about it, and Yelp reviews are full of people calling it a hidden gem and marveling that they had never been here before.

-The other building, the Stone House, is a grand castle-like place Deering built as his home in 1922.
+2. The Stone House is a grand castle-like place Deering built as his home in 1922.
 Its design was inspired by two castles in Sitges, Spain.
 Without its original furnishings, the big Stone House seems hauntingly empty, but that is part of its magic.
-The spaces and views of Biscayne Bay are stunning and without the period furniture, visitors are allowed to wander through the rooms on their own after the tour.
+Without the period furniture, visitors are allowed to wander through the rooms on their own.

 Hidden behind a false-wall and a three-ton bank vault door in the basement is a room that housed 4,500 bottles of champagne, wine and spirits, hidden during the Prohibition.
 It was flooded by a 1945 hurricane and its combination lost.
 It remained sealed until 1985, when the Deering Estate became a public park and Deering’s new owners hired a famous safe-cracker to break in.
 The wine cellar has been restored to include hundreds of vintage bottles.

-The most photographed feature is the boat basin on Biscayne Bay, lined with rows of majestic royal palm trees stretching out into Biscayne Bay.
+4, The most photographed feature is the boat basin on Biscayne Bay, lined with rows of majestic royal palm trees stretching out into Biscayne Bay.
 Year around, it’s a spot favored by manatees.
 Nearby are picnic tables and open space where you can stretch out on a blanket.
 Visitors are struck by the feeling of isolation of the place; how far away Miami’s bustle appears.
+The view off Biscayne Bay is especially beautiful when viewed through the archways and windows of the castle-like Stone House.

 Here are two great ways to experience Biscayne Bay from Deering: